nhthn/oddvoices/README.md

 All words should be sung in monotone without vibrato.
 Pick a note in a comfortable register where you can safely avoid cracks, vocal fries, and other artifacts, and keep that note fixed through the entire corpus.
 Poor intonation is not a big deal, but keep within 50 cents of the target frequency.
 It is fine to do multiple takes for a word.

+Sing at a moderate pace and anunciate consonants well.

-Any word tagged "long" is a vowel.
+Any word tagged "(long)" is an isolated vowel.
 Make these a few seconds long.
 For diphthongs, always sing with a long stable region and a short transition at the end.
 For example, the diphone `aU` should sound like a long "aah" followed by a short "ow."

 ## Processing and tagging the corpus